colelawrence/decipad/README.md

 yarn install
 ```

+### (Optional) Git hooks

+If you'd like to set up lint and test running before commit, run `yarn husky install`.
+Note that the hooks may behave differently than CI.
+CI is the authoritative source for lint and test verification.

 ## AWS local setup

 For you to be able to develop you will need access to a Deci development AWS user account.